 MEETS STANDARD SLIGHTLY BELOW STANDARD

 CP 1 ATTENDANCE

-Individual has no unexcused absences (absences that are in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).
+unexcused absences (absences that are in violation forth by local school policy and by the relevant ing agreement).
 Individual has 1 unexcused absence (an absence that is in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).

 CP 2 ON-TIME ARRIVAL

-Individual has no unexcused late arrivals (late arrivals that are in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).
+violation of proced unexcused late arrivals (late arrivals that are in lures set forth by local school policy and by the bargaining agreement).
 Individual has 1 unexcused late arrival (a late arrival that is in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).

 CP 3 POLICIES AND PROCEDURES

-Individual always follows DCPS and local school policies and procedures (for example, procedures for submitting student discipline referrals, policies for appropriate staff attire).
+procedures (for exa follows DCPS and local school policies and ample, procedures for submitting student discipline for appropriate staff attire).
 With rare exception, individual follows DCPS and local school policies and procedures (for example, procedures for submitting student discipline referrals, policies for appropriate staff attire).

 CP 4 RESPECT

-Individual always interacts with students, colleagues, parents/ guardians, and community members in a respectful manner.
+interacts with students, colleagues, parents/ nmunity members in a respectful manner.
 With rare exception, individual interacts with students, colleagues, parents/guardians, and community members in a respectful manner.